 If things are unpredictable or change day-to-day without support, the demands are setting your child up to avoid listening.

-Teachers use routines in classroom because they works.
+Teachers use routines in the classroom because they work.
 If your child doesn’t follow directions, you need a clear routine and visual support.

 When your child begins to be independent with a new set of directions, they do not need negative feedback.
 At all.